comsolit/easy_googlemap/Documentation/Functions/Customization/Index.rst

 -----------------

 You can set two anchor values for your custom marker.
-Negative values on X-anchor moves the marker to the right and positive values moves him to the left.
+**This if very helpfull if the custom Marker ist not a centered image** Negative values on X-anchor moves the marker to the right and positive values moves him to the left.
 On Y-anchor positive values moves the marker up and negative moves him down.
 The preview of the custom marker will be shown after refreshing the page.
 Your chosen marker point should be